What’s New - June 2015

-Learn more about the real history of the 1984 riots: bbc.co.uk
+Learn more about the history of the 1984 riots: bbc.co.uk

 LOST - the play

-The dramatic one-woman show, based on my book.
-Finalist for a 2012 Governor General’s Literary Award.
+The dramatic one-woman show, based on the memoir, and co-written with Dennis Garnhum, was a finalist for a 2012 Governor General’s Literary Award.

 LOST: A MEMOIR, the script, can be purchased from these online retailers:

 - Like Cathy on FACEBOOK

 - Follow Cathy on INSTAGRAM